danielabar/led-proto/README.md

 * Register with server side validation error

     * Follow instructions as for registering a new user, but enter a password with less than 5 characters

+### IMPORTANT

+This is a mock solution with no datastore backing it.
+The predefined users are hard-coded in [Users.js](models/User.js).
+When new users are added via registration, they are 'persisted' in server memory by adding to the list of predefined users.
+The passwords are stored in plain text.
+When the server is restarted, all the registered users are gone.
+A real solution would require a datastore to persist user information and a mechanism to hash the passwords.